10 Bridges to GIS software

 10.1 Introduction

-CLIs are not unique to R: most early computing environments relied on a command line ‘shell’ and it was only after the invention and widespread adoption of the computer mouse in the 1990s that graphical user interfaces (GUIs) became common.
-GRASS GIS the longest-standing continuously-developed open source GIS software, for example, relied on its command-line interface before it gained a GUI (Landa 2008).
+Command line interfaces (CLIs) are not unique to R: most early computing environments relied on a command line ‘shell’ and it was only after the invention and widespread adoption of the computer mouse in the 1990s that graphical user interfaces (GUIs) became common.
+GRASS GIS, the longest-standing continuously developed open source GIS software, for example, relied on its CLI before it gained a GUI (Landa 2008).
 Most popular GIS software projects are GUI-driven.
 You can interact with QGIS, SAGA, GRASS GIS and gvSIG from system terminals and embedded CLIs, but their design encourages most people to interact with them by ‘pointing and clicking’.
 An unintended consequence of this is that most GIS users miss out on the advantages of CLI-driven and scriptable approaches.
 According to the creator of the popular QGIS software (Sherman 2008):

 With the advent of ‘modern’ GIS software, most people want to point and click their way through life.
 That’s good, but there is a tremendous amount of flexibility and power waiting for you with the command line.
 Many times you can do something on the command line in a fraction of the time you can do it with a GUI.

-The ‘CLI vs GUI’ debate does not have to be adverserial: both ways of working have advantages, depending on a range of factors including the task (with drawing new features being well-suited to GUIs), the level of reproducibility desired, and the user’s skillset.
+The ‘CLI vs. GUI’ debate does not have to be adversarial: both ways of working have advantages, depending on a range of factors including the task (with drawing new features being well suited to GUIs), the level of reproducibility desired, and the user’s skillset.
 GRASS GIS is a good example of GIS software that is primarily based on a CLI but which also has a prominent GUI.
 Likewise, while R is focused on its CLI, IDEs such as RStudio provide a GUI for improving accessibility.
-Software cannot be neatly categorised into CLI-based or GUI-based.
-However, interactive command line interfaces have several important advantages in terms of:
+Software cannot be neatly categorized into CLI or GUI-based.
+However, interactive command-line interfaces have several important advantages in terms of:

 On the other hand, good GUIs also have advantages, including:

-• Support for ‘digitizing’ (creating new vector datasets), including trace, snap and topological tools57
+- Support for ‘digitizing’ (creating new vector datasets), including trace, snap and topological tools56

 Another advantage of dedicated GIS software projects is that they provide access to hundreds of ‘geoalgorithms’ via ‘GIS bridges’ (Neteler and Mitasova 2008).
 Such bridges to these computational recipes for enhancing R’s capabilities for solving geographic data problems are the topic of this chapter.

-Although R was not designed as a command-line GIS, its ability to interface with dedicated GISs gives it astonishing geospatial capabilities.
-With GIS bridges, R can replicate more diverse workflows, with the additional reproducibility, scalability and productity benefits of controlling them from a programming environment and a consistent CLI.
-Furthermore, R outperforms GISs in some areas of geocomputation, including interactive/animated map making (see Chapter 9) and spatial statistical modeling (see Chapter 12).
+Although R was not designed as a command line GIS, its ability to interface with dedicated GISs gives it astonishing geospatial capabilities.
+With GIS bridges, R can replicate more diverse workflows, with the additional reproducibility, scalability and productivity benefits of controlling them from a programming environment and a consistent CLI.
+Furthermore, R outperforms GISs in some areas of geocomputation, including interactive/animated map-making (see Chapter 9) and spatial statistical modeling (see Chapter 12).

 This chapter focuses on ‘bridges’ to three mature open source GIS products, summarized in Table 10.1: